nichtich/wdq/README.md

 Install dependencies as prebuild packages for your operating system:

-    # Debian based systems e.g. Ubuntu
+    # Debian based systems e.g. Ubuntu (>= 14.04)
     sudo apt-get install libhttp-tiny-perl librdf-query-perl

     # Windows/ActiveState
     ppm install HTTP-Tiny
     ppm install RDF-Query

-Then install \`wdq\` from CPAN as described above or copy the script to some place in your `$PATH`:
+Then install `wdq` from CPAN as described above or copy the script to some place in your `$PATH`:

     wget https://github.com/nichtich/wdq/raw/master/bin/wdq